vaxdata22/Lagos-Weather-S3-Snowflake-Email-notif-ETL-by-Airflow-on-EC2/README.md

 ## STEPS OF THE WORKFLOW
 The following account of the project development process is not enough to enable the reader code along or replicate the whole process from start to finish.
 For instance, there is no detailing of the steps involved in creating accounts with Snowflake, OpenWeatherMap, and Amazon AWS.
 There is also no detailing of the steps in setting up the Google Mail app at security.google.com/settings/security/apppasswords, creating the AWS EC2 instance from scratch and preparing it to work with Airflow (Firewall settings), connecting VSCode to the EC2 instance, creating S3 bucket and integrating it with EC2 and Airflow, as well as accessing Airflow via web browser and creating Airflow connections to other services.

-However an experienced and capable Data Engineer should be familiar with how these are set up, but the reader who is not knowledgeable in these areas is hereby encouraged to do their own research, enrol in a Data Engineering bootcamp or learn from data engineering tutorials available online on some websites or some great channels on YouTube, or reach out to me for clarification.
+However someone who is knowledgeable in Data Engineering should be familiar with how these are set up, but the reader who is not knowledgeable in these areas is hereby encouraged to do their own research, enroll in a Data Engineering bootcamp or learn from data engineering tutorials available online on some websites or some great channels on YouTube (like Tuple Spectra), or reach out to me for clarification.
 With that out of the way, let’s go over the key steps in this project.
 <br><br>

 ### Step 1 (Setting up the Snowflake DW and creating the destination table):